 In order for Field59 to deliver your stream to Facebook, you will need the following:

 First, navigate to the Facebook Page on which you wish to live stream.
-Select Publishing Tools from the navigation options near the top of the page.
+You have two options to get to the Facebook Live interface:

 If you wish to stream through the Field59 player and record your stream into your Field59 account at the same time that you are streaming on Facebook, follow our guides to publishing live stream events and setting events to record in the Field59 manager.